eschiebel/Clavistry/README.md

   This is very much a work in progress.

-  FWIW, GPT-5 wrote almost all of the code.
+  FWIW, AI wrote almost all of the code.
 I have mixed emotions.
-I was looking forward to working on this project, but with AI help I got a working app in an afternoon.
+I was looking forward to working on this project, but with AI's help I got a working app in an afternoon and in a fairly polished state in three days.
+It wasn't _easy_, but certainly faster than doing it by hand.
+I know what's going on, but not nearly to the depth if I had done it alone.
 I guesss this is what it means to be a software engineer now.

   ## TODO
   - needs tests